-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: As demonstrated in the Identified Needs and We will closely monitor All academic interventions and program Metrics sections, state and local assessments in progress on our Math and materials ELA and Math indicate that some of our lowest- Reading interventions performing students are the English Learners, low- programs.
-The following Need: income, and foster youth student groups metrics are applicable: To address the requirements of Differentiated compared to the all-student group.
-To address Assistance (DA) we developed this action. this, low performing subgroups as, identified (NWEA ELA all students, The Los Angele County Office of Education through Differentiated Assistance, will receive the EL, low-income, Hispanic,) has provided training.
-Our school did a necessary support and mentorship to increase (NWEA ELA all students, collaborative evaluation of the performance achievement through targeted tutoring and EL, low-income, Hispanic) results from the California School Dashboard, intervention.
-As tutoring has been proven to · with additional internal data to identify a root cause for the reason students are behind in their credits.
-Students who enroll with us average about +30 credits or more behind in their schooling. increase credit completion rates, this will aid them in the completion of their courses and also increase their academic skills.
-Additionally, interventions will be provided for our unduplicated students struggling with academic proficiency, CA Dashboard Academic Indicator results for ELA and Math Students who come to us are typically about 3-grade levels or more below in their academic skills.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Action: All academic interventions and program materials Need: To address the requirements of Differentiated Assistance (DA) we developed this action.
+The Los Angeles County Office of Education has provided training.
+Our school did a collaborative evaluation of the performance results from the California School Dashboard, As demonstrated in the Identified Needs and Metrics sections, state and local assessments in ELA and Math indicate that some of our lowest- performing students are the English Learners, low- income, and foster youth student groups compared to the all-student group.
+To address this, low performing subgroups as, identified through Differentiated Assistance, will receive the necessary support and mentorship to increase achievement through targeted tutoring and intervention.
+As tutoring has been proven to We will closely monitor progress on our Math and Reading interventions programs.
+The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic,) (NWEA ELA all students, EL, low-income, Hispanic)

+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness with additional internal data to identify a root cause for the reason students are behind in their credits.
+Students who enroll with us average about +30 credits or more behind in their schooling.
+Students who come to us are typically about 3-grade levels or more below in their academic skills.
 Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
 As shown in the metrics section above, our average NWEA scores show students are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the including targeted instruction for 1:1 tutor support, EL Specialist and Teacher collaboration, and preventative or attendance intervention meetings (PMs and AIMs).
+Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which is our Hispanic student group in both ELA and Math.
+We found that our Hispanic students were also low-income students, who were orange in ELA and Math.
+(Metrics are reported in Goal #2).
+Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. increase credit completion rates, this will aid them in the completion of their courses and also increase their academic skills.
+Additionally, interventions will be provided for our unduplicated students struggling with academic proficiency, including targeted instruction for 1:1 tutor support, EL Specialist and Teacher collaboration, and preventative or attendance intervention meetings (PMs and AIMs).
 Students who participate in academic interventions will decrease their learning gaps, as shown in their NWEA scores and course completion rates.
 Throughout the school year and on an ongoing basis, students are assessed in NWEA as they enroll in our program.
-They will be given appropriate interventions as necessary, and their We will also consider inpur from the parents of participating students to enhance the quality of the programs provided. needs of our student groups in the red on the CA Dashboard, which is our Hispanic student group in both ELA and Math.
-We found that our Hispanic students were also low-income students, who were orange in ELA and Math.
-(Metrics are reported in Goal #2).
-Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. learning will be supported by a variety of support staff.
+They will be given appropriate interventions as necessary, and their learning will be supported by a variety of support staff.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
-However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis Scope: Schoolwide 1.3 Action: Tutoring and supports for students To address this, Mission Academy has implemented the CSI plan to allocate strategic We will closely monitor progress on our credit
+However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis CA Dashboard Academic Indicator results for ELA and Math We will also consider input from the parents of participating students to enhance the quality of the programs provided.
+1.3 Action: Tutoring and supports for students To address this, Mission Academy has implemented the CSI plan to allocate strategic We will closely monitor progress on our credit